Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 Beyond technical constraints, traditional VMS vendors often employ a licensing model that penalizes growth.
 Charging per camera means that expanding your deployment directly results in a linear increase in licensing costs.
 For instance, a 1,000-camera enterprise deployment can incur annual licensing fees ranging from $50,000 to $150,000, before accounting for hardware, installation, and maintenance.

 Scalability is amplified when the system can derive actionable intelligence from the vast amount of video data it manages.
-Visylix integrates twelve artificial intelligence models directly within its platform, eliminating the need for external API calls, per-inference pricing, or cloud dependency.
+Visylix integrates thirteen artificial intelligence models directly within its platform, eliminating the need for external API calls, per-inference pricing, or cloud dependency.
 These native models cover face recognition with 99.7% accuracy, object detection, crowd analytics, intrusion detection, line crossing detection, PPE compliance monitoring, vehicle classification, abandoned object detection, loitering detection, smoke and fire detection, demographic analysis, and heatmap generation.

 For organizations with stringent data sovereignty requirements, such as government agencies, financial institutions, or healthcare providers, maintaining full control over their data is non-negotiable.
 Visylix is delivered as a Docker image that you install on your own servers, ensuring that your security footage never leaves your premises.